-The system was notoriously difficult to develop for which meant software support was relatively limited, This especially became apparent just over a year after the Atari Jaguar was released.
-The Atari Jaguar, as well as other competitors systems, were affected by the Sony PlayStation stealing huge market share.
+The system was notoriously difficult to develop which meant software support was relatively limited, This especially became apparent just over a year after the Atari Jaguar was released.
+The Atari Jaguar, as well as other competitors’ systems, were affected by the Sony PlayStation stealing huge market share.
 Things were not helped by Atari not providing developers with quality documentation, leaving developers alone to work things out themselves.

 The system had many critics from its launch.
-For example, the systems controller was criticised for it’s overly complex and cumbersome design.
-But it was more fundamentally the lack of third-party developers making games but sided with Sony, Nintendo or Sega which killed the Atari Jaguar.
+For example, the systems controller was criticised for its overly complex and cumbersome design.
+But it was more fundamentally the lack of third-party developers making games but sided with Sony, Nintendo, or Sega which killed the Atari Jaguar.

 The Atari Jaguar was available for three years, until 1996.
-It is estimated that less than 250,000 units sold in total.
+It is estimated that less than 250,000 units were sold in total.
 This was to be the last system Atari Corporation produced.